-Climate Change and the Land Use Sector
+Climate Change and Forestry

-- The Northeast is warming faster with more intense rain events compared to the rest of the U.S. - Maine's temperature has increased by 3.2 °F and precipitation has increased by 15% since 1895, and the growing season in Maine is two weeks longer than it was in 1950. - Changing climatic conditions are likely to place increasing stress on Maine's forests, particularly those species that are either at their northern or southern limit or vulnerable to emergent pests and pathogens. - The State has set climate change goals of reducing greenhouse gas (GHG) emissions by 80% by 2050 and having net-zero emissions by 2045.
+- The Northeast is warming faster than the rest of the U.S., and Maine's temperature has increased by 3.2°F since 1895. - Milder winters and earlier springs could have mixed effects on forestry in Maine. - Changing climatic conditions are likely to place increasing stress on Maine's forests, particularly those species that are either at their northern or southern limit or vulnerable to emergent pests and pathogens. - The State has set climate change goals of reducing greenhouse gas (GHG) emissions by 80% by 2050 and having net-zero emissions by 2045.